U.S. House panel approves legislation to clean up toxic ‘forever chemicals’ - News Break

 “We need deadlines to ensure that the EPA will take the necessary steps to reduce PFAS releases into our air, land and water, to filter PFAS out of tap water and to clean up legacy PFAS pollution, especially near Department of Defense facilities,” Scott Faber, EWG’s senior vice president for government affairs said in a statement.

-The post U.S. House panel approves legislation to clean up toxic ‘forever chemicals’ appeared first on Idaho Capital Sun .
+The post U.S. House panel approves legislation to clean up toxic ‘forever chemicals’ appeared first on Florida Phoenix .